Michelob Advertising 1960s-’70s

 Harvard Business Review, in a 2020 collection of advertising studies, considered the program went on too long and ended by confusing consumers.
 The writer notes that after 1980 sales of regular Michelob fell significantly over the next 18 years.

 Surely other factors were also at play.
 The ceaseless fashion for imported beers was one, especially Corona, but beers from Canada, Holland, Germany and elsewhere had to take a toll.

 Beer writer Michael Jackson, in his 1990s The Simon & Schuster Pocket Guide to Beer, called Mexico’s Sol a “sub-Yuppie” favourite.
 Sol competed with Corona, and remains hot to this day; both appealed to the nascent Michelob drinker.

 The rise of craft brewing had to diminish interest in Michelob as well.
 The evident difference in palate impact made Michelob’s claim of European quality less credible.

 In the ’70s Michelob had fended off serious competition from now-domestic Lowenbrau and other super-premiums such as Erlanger, Andeker, and Augsburger.
 The 1980s posed challenges it never overcame as a full-flavoured, traditional beer.

-The phoenix-like revival of Michelob Ultra in the last 20 years is a remarkable success story, certainly.
-But to all intents and purposes it is a different beer, and ended appealing to markets, particularly the health- and weight-conscious, that would have avoided regular Michelob due to its rich character.
+The phoenix-like revival of Michelob Ultra in the last 20 years has been a remarkable success.
+But to all intents and purposes Ultra is a different beer than Michelob started as.
+By a remarkable business and marketing inversion the brew became its opposite, and the till still rang.